gofynd/fdk-client-swift/documentation/platform/THEME.md

-Count the number of themes available for an application.
+Get the count of themes for a specific application

 *Returned Response:*